 Steel and Aluminum Tariffs

-The scope of the Section 232 steel and aluminum tariffs that have been enacted is far too broad to have the intended effect of curbing abuses by certain countries and will only create new challenges for American businesses to the benefit of foreign competitors.
+Section 232 steel and aluminum tariffs currently in place are far too broad and have only created new challenges for American manufacturers to the benefit of foreign competitors.
 Steel and aluminum tariffs negatively impact RV production in the U.S. in several ways:

-- The tariffs will have a significant adverse impact on RV manufacturers and suppliers, even those who use domestic steel and aluminum, through increased production costs;
+The tariffs have a significant adverse impact on RV manufacturers and suppliers, even those who use domestic steel and aluminum, through increased production costs;

-- The Section 232 tariffs indirectly subsidize RVIA members’ foreign competitors.
+The Section 232 tariffs indirectly subsidize RV Industry Association members’ foreign competitors;

 Prices to the consumer on RV models at retail in March of 2018 are up 8.5% versus the same time last year.

-The RV Industry Association opposes increased steel and aluminum tariffs which increase the cost to manufacture RVs and their components.
+The RV Industry Association supports targeted trade action on bad actors but opposes broad steel and aluminum tariffs on allies and adversaries alike which increase the cost to manufacture RVs and their components.

 The United States is the world’s largest producer of RVs, producing twice as many RVs as the rest of the world combined.
 The RV industry has strong trade relations with Canada and Mexico and depends on a strong trilateral agreement.

 Over 90 percent of all RV exports go to Canada, accounting for nearly 10 percent of all United States RV shipments.
-Over 53,000 American RVs were exported to Canada in 2017.
+Nearly 40,000 American RVs were exported to Canada in 2019.
 Mexico is also a top recipient country for RV shipments, with 2 percent of shipments.

-The RV Industry Association supports a modernized NAFTA that further harmonizes vehicle standards between the U.S., Canada and Mexico to reduce regulatory burdens and facilitate greater U.S. production and employment.
+The RV Industry Association supports the USMCA and further harmonization of vehicle standards between the U.S., Canada, and Mexico to reduce regulatory burdens and facilitate greater U.S. production and employment.